-Description The subject property comprises a third and fourth floor double upper flat, within a four storey plus attic tenement block.
-Accommodation Third Floor: Entrance Hallway, Living Room, Dining Kitchen, 2 Bedrooms and Bathroom Fourth Floor: Landing, 2 Bedrooms with En Suite Facilities Gross internal floor area (m2) 142 or thereby Neighbourhood and location The subjects are located in the Polwarth area of Edinburgh where surrounding properties vary in terms of age, style and type.
-All local facilities and amenities can be found nearby.
-Age 1900 approx Weather Overcast with rain Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneys stacks are of a stone construction.
+Description The subject property comprises a ground floor flat within a 3 storey tenement block.
+Accommodation Ground Floor: Entrance Hallway, Kitchen/Livingroom, Bedroom, Shower Cubicle and WC Compartment Gross internal floor area (m2) 44 approx Neighbourhood and location The subjects are located in the Stockbridge area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
+All local amenities and facilities can be found nearby.
+Age 1900 approx Weather Dry and overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimneys are of a stone and rendered masonry construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Roofing including roof space The roof is multi pitched and overlaid in slates incorporating a flat roof section, which appears to be overlaid in a felt type material or similar.
-No safe access could be gained into the roof void area via the communal stairwell.
+Roofing including roof space The roof was inspected from street level only appears to be pitched and overlaid in slates.
+No safe access could be gained into the roof void area via the hatch within the communal stairwell.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction.
+Main walls are of traditional solid stone construction pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are predominantly of a timber single glazed sash and casement type, with a timber sash and casement double glazed unit noted within a bedroom at third floor level.
-Timber Velux windows noted at attic floor level.
-The external access door is of a timber variety.
+Windows are of a timber sash and casement single glazed type.
+The front access door is of a timber variety with a timber and single glazed door providing access to the rear communal garden ground.
 External decorations Visually inspected.
 Painted timber finishes.
 Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
-There is a communal entrance hall and stairwell which is accessed via the secure entry phone system.
-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected Outside areas and Doundaries Visually inspected.
-The property benefits from communal garden ground to the rear The property benefits from communal garden ground to the rear elevation where the boundaries are defined by stone walls.
+Communal entrance hall and stairwell.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+There is direct access to garden ground to the rear elevation.
+The boundaries are defined by stone walls.
+Confirmation should be sought with regard to upkeep, ownership and liability of this area.